 Also of interest is that Coxsackie has more people living here who work in computers and math than 95% of the places in the US.

 As is often the case in a small village, Coxsackie doesn't have a public transportation system that people use for their commute.

 The most common language spoken in Coxsackie is English.
-Other important languages spoken here include Spanish and Hungarian.
+Other important languages spoken here include Hungarian and West Germanic languages.